 By the end of the module you should be able to:

-Describe the biological data on TS, and its importance in the brain/mind debate;
+- Describe the biological data on TS, and their importance in the brain/mind debate

-Describe the epidemiology, course and presentation of TS;
+- Describe the epidemiology, course, and clinical presentation of TS

 Module Attendance Required

 Academics involved in the delivery of this module